If 2020 was a year of turbulence for commerce, the future of commerce is all about momentum.

 I recommend that brands step back, figure out their unique value proposition, and then apply the right strategy that will capture customers and keep them coming back for more.

-Creating those highly personalized experiences across the customer journey can be really challenging.
+Creating those highly personalised experiences across the customer journey can be really challenging.
 So, we are excited to give our customers the chance to deliver the most complex interactions with Salesforce CDP.

 Profitability during peak shopping periods is all about preparation.
 Two things are top of mind for our customers.
 First, when you hit that peak demand, you’re wondering, “Will I have enough products?
 Will I have the right inventory to fulfill those needs?”
 You never want to be over or under.
 You want to be as close to what your demand is as possible, so having the data and tools to plan is essential.